 Son Edmund Cousins (1824-1886) lived long enough to file a Civil War pension in 1881 and his widow Julia Cousins filed one in 1890.
 If you’re a descendant of his, you’ll want to order the file from the War Department.

 And son John Cousins (1820-1891) also fought in the Civil War and filed a pension in 1879 and his widow Martha (Hansberry) Cousins filed in 1892.

-Elizabeth Howell was the wife of James Fain (b.
-1789), a man who was born enslaved but became emancipated in 1822.
+Elizabeth Howell was first married to a member of the Cousins family and second married to James Fain (b.
+1789), a man who was born enslaved but was emancipated from slavery in 1822.
 There is likely no official record of their marriage because of James Fain’s enslaved status, but any children born to them would be free because Elizabeth Howell was a free-born woman.
 James Fain’s brother was Jacob Fain (1775-1837) and a transcription of his emancipation record in 1805 can be found here.
+From Jacob Fain’s 1836 will which can be found here, we learn that he bought the freedom of his brother James Fain and the freedom of his wife Sally Fain.
 Jacob Fain’s widow Sally Fain, named James Fain as her husband’s brother in her 1814 will that was proved in 1854.
 A transcription can be found here.

 3. William Howell (1804- before 1860)